Skip to main content

 With your video presentation finished, you’ll need a way for your viewers to access it.

-If you’re not using Capture, Dropbox cloud storage makes it easy to share your video files with anyone and see who’s viewed your video presentation.
+Dropbox cloud storage makes it easy to share your video files with anyone and see who’s viewed your video presentation.
 All you need to do is copy a link to the file.
+If you want to send a copy of the full video, complete with its cumbersome file size, Dropbox Transfer makes it easy to send large files securely.

 How to record a video presentation in PowerPoint

 It’s worth keeping in mind that, when recording directly within PowerPoint, you can only record your slides and your editing options will be limited.
-The best way to give yourself complete control over what you record – and how you edit it afterwards – is with a purpose-built screen recording app like Dropbox Capture.

-If you’d still prefer to record directly in PowerPoint, you can do this by following these steps:
+However, if you’d still prefer to record directly in PowerPoint, you can do this by following these steps:

-1. Open PowerPoint and open your presentation file
+1. Open PowerPoint and open your presentation file.

-2. Navigate to the slide you’d like to start recording from
+2. Navigate to the slide you’d like to start recording from.

-3. Select Record in the top-right corner of the PowerPoint window
+3. Select Record in the top right corner of the PowerPoint window.

-4. Click the red Record button, wait for the countdown, then start your presentation
+4. Click the red Record button, wait for the countdown, then start your presentation.

 With your presentation recorded, you can then save it to your Dropbox cloud storage, making it easy to share your video files with anyone and see who’s viewed your video presentation.